llm-bible/llm-bible.github.io/index.md

 This website is dedicated to exploring the fascinating world of LLMs.
 Here, you will find a curated collection of research papers, Colab Notebooks, and educational materials to learn about LLMs.

+### Exploring the LLM Architecture

+With the field moving so fast it is hard to understand where to begin.
+A good first step to fully leveraging Large Language Models (LLMs), is building up a solid understanding of the seminal Transformer architecture and the mechansisms by which this architecture ingests text (tokenization), processes the text to build an understanding of the context (attention) and predicts the best next token (text synthesis).

+####  High-Level Overview:

+* **Transformer Fundamentals**: The Transformer architecture is the building block of many contemporary LLMs.
+The encoder-decoder and decoder-only variants of this architecture underpin
+* **Mechanics of Attention**: Explore the principles of self-attention and scaled dot-product attention, which empower the model to highlight relevant parts of the input during output generation.
+* **Tokenization Process**: Understand the method of transforming raw text into tokens, enabling the model to interpret and process the information.
+* **Text Synthesis Techniques**: Investigate various text generation methodologies, such as greedy decoding, beam search, top-k sampling, and nucleus sampling, each offering unique approaches to sequence generation.

+Some useful links:

+* [MinBPE by Andrej Karpathy](https://github.com/karpathy/minbpe): Minimal, clean code for the Byte Pair Encoding (BPE) algorithm commonly used in LLM tokenization.

 #### 🏷 Browse Papers by Tag
 {% assign rawtags = Array.new %}
 {% for publication in site.publications %}